iwataka/ctrlproj.vim/readme.md

 + `:CtrlprojSwitch`

   Toggle current focused code to its test or vice versa.
+First this command try to switch the current buffer by using g:ctrlproj_src2test variable.
+If it fails, applies built-in function which switch between code and its test.

 + `:CtrlprojRemoveBuffers`